Coconut Sticky Rice with Spicy Pineapple is the perfect blend of hot and sweet. You’ll love it for lunch, a side or even dessert! We’re talking H-O-T!

 We’re talking very H-O-T!

-Ghost Jolokia peppers are said to be 300 times hotter than Jalapeños.
+Ghost Jolokia peppers, AKA Ghost peppers, are said to be 300 times hotter than Jalapeños.
 That’s 300 times!
 They are at the top of the list of the hottest peppers in the world!

-I tried the tiniest bit possible, and let me tell you, my friends, WOWZA!
+I was given a bottle of Ghost Pepper Jolokia Hot Sauce and tried the tiniest bit possible, and let me tell you, they’re HOT!

 - 2 tablespoons brown sugar

 In a medium-sized pot, soak the rice in 1 cup of water for 30 minutes.